jjrdk/dotauth/README.md

 The demo servers can be customized by setting the environment variables defined below.
 In addition to the application specific variables below, the standard ASP.NET environments can also be passed.

+Note that some environment variables use double underscore ```__```.
+This is to ensure compatibility with the .NET conversion from environment variable to hierarchical configuration value.

 |Environment Variable|Type|Description|
 |---|---|---|
 |SERVER__NAME|string|Defines a custom name to display as the application name in UI headers.
 Default value is ```SimpleAuth```|